Four-wheel drives, dune buggies and motorbikes are an increasingly common sight on our beaches.

 - Vehicle destroying vegetation / damaging sand dunes – Northland Regional Council

 - Vehicle endangering marine life – Department of Conservation

 - Destruction of archaeological sites – Department of Conservation

-- Disturbance of birds – Department of Conservation
+- Disturbance of birds or wildlife – Department of Conservation

 - Driving in DOC conservation reserve – Department of Conservation